-Friday's Scottish Gossip
+Beale exit talk premature, says Ferguson - gossip

-Scottish Gossip: Rangers, Beale, Ferguson, Celtic, Yang, Jota
+Scottish Gossip: Rangers, Beale, Ferguson, Celtic, Yang, Jota, Aberdeen, Hibs, Hearts, Scotland

 Last updated on .From the section Scottish